wildwinter/Ink-Storylet-JS/apps/map-test/web/README.txt

-Map image by user Hey-Juda on Pixabay.
+Town map image by user Hey-Juda on Pixabay.